Daniel-Aragao/TogglToJira/README.md

     ![](misc/task-scheduler/3.%20Daily%20time.png)
     - Set `Start:` for your current date of tomorrow
     - Set time for `8:00:00 AM`, or what ever time you start working.
-        - Be sure to avoid to run next to midnight to avoid it the task to run in the wrong day (in case of delay)
+        - Be sure to avoid to run it next to midnight so the task will not run in the wrong day (in case of delay)
-    - You can leave the field `Recur every:` filled with `1` and hit `Next`
+    - You can fill the field `Recur every:` with `1` and hit `Next`
 1. For `Action` set `Start a program` and hit `Next`
 1. In `Program/scrip:` ou can write `powershell` and inside `Add arguments (optional):` you can set as bellow:
     ```